mrc-ide/individual/joss/paper.md

 Complex stochastic models are a crucial tool for many tasks in public health, and especially in infectious disease epidemiology [@Ganyani:2021].
-Such models can help formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
+Such models can formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
 Individual-based models (IBMs) are a way to design disaggregated simulation models, usually contrasted with mathematical or equation-based models, which may model a density or concentration